zliobaite/zliobaite.github.io/_posts/2014-7-15-Braess-paradox.md

 ---
 layout: post
 category : puzzles
-tags : [TrafficSense,traffic,paradox]
+tags : [TrafficSense,traffic,paradox,cities]
 title : Braess's paradox
 ---
-{% include JB/setup %}

 [Braess's paradox](http://en.wikipedia.org/wiki/Braess%27s_paradox) describes a situation in traffic planning, when adding an extra road makes things worse.

 Suppose 4000 drivers want to get from sleeping place to work.
-There are two routes: first train to station A, and then by car, or first by car to station B and then train.
-Train trip takes 45 min, and car trip takes N/100 min, where N is the number of cars taking this road.
+There are two routes: first by train to station A, and then by car, or first by car to station B and then by train.
+The train trip takes 45 min, and the car trip takes N/100 min, where N is the number of cars taking this road.

 Here is how it looks: